trevorwslee/MCE-DumbDisplay/README.md

-# Thank You
+# Thank You!

-Greeting from the author Trevor Lee:
+Personal greeting from the author Trevor Lee:

 >  Hope you will enjoy this little extension.
 >  Be happy!
 Jesus loves you!